Ramong06/game-blog-vue/README.md

 # Project Story

 A single page web application created Vue3.
-The purpose of the site is a template for a video game blog website.
-The user will be able to create an account and post, edit and view video game blogs.
+The purpose of the site is a UI template for a video game blog website.
+It is set up to show where the user will be able to create an account and post, edit and view video game blogs.

 # Deployed Site